-In 2005, the Florida Center began collecting emergency department (ED) data as directed by §408.061(1)(a), Florida Statutes, and Chapter 59B-9, Florida Administrative Code.
-This statute requires the reporting of all emergency department visits where ED registration occurred, but the patient was not admitted for inpatient care.
-Accordingly, each patient registered by the facility generates a record from the emergency department by their acuity level using an evaluation and management (E&M) code to indicate the level of seriousness of their condition.
+In 2005, the Florida Center for Health Information and Policy Analysis (Florida Center) began collecting emergency department (ED) data as directed by §408.061(1)(a), Florida Statutes, and Chapter 59B-9, Florida Administrative Code.
+This statute requires the reporting of all ED visits where ED registration occurred, but the patient was not admitted for inpatient care.
+Accordingly, each patient registered by the facility generates a record from the ED by their acuity level using an evaluation and management (E&M) code to indicate the level of seriousness of their condition.

 Data elements include the hour of arrival, the patient's chief complaint, principal diagnosis, race, ethnicity, and external causes of injury.
 The data elements reported are very similar to those used for reporting ambulatory surgery data.
-This report is electronically transmitted by the facilities to the Agency via a secure Internet data submission system.
+This report is electronically transmitted by the facilities to the Agency for Health Care Administration (Agency) via a secure Internet data submission system.

-As of December 2010, more than 40 million emergency department records have been collected, processed, and certified by the Florida Center.
-The volume of emergency department records collected has steadily increased since the inception of the program with approximately 5.7 million records collected in 2005, 5.8 million in 2006, 5.7 million in 2007, 6.5 million in 2009, and 6.6 million in 2010.
+As of December 2011, nearly 50 million ED records have been collected, processed, and certified by the Florida Center.
+The volume of ED records collected has steadily increased since the inception of the program with approximately 5.7 million records collected in 2005, 5.8 million in 2006, 5.7 million in 2007, 6.5 million in 2009, 6.6 million in 2010, and 6,893,503 in 2011.

-Pursuant to §408.062(1)(i), Florida Statutes, the Agency analyzes the use of emergency department services by patient acuity level and assesses the impact of emergency department services on the increase in hospital costs when non-urgent care is provided in emergency departments.
+Pursuant to §408.062(1)(i), Florida Statutes, the Agency analyzes the use of ED services by patient acuity level and assesses the impact of ED services on the increase in hospital costs when non-urgent care is provided in EDs.
 This analysis is provided each year to the Florida Legislature.